google/error-prone/docs/bugpattern/NullableWildcard.md

 They use this
 [in `ExecutorService`](https://github.com/typetools/jdk/blob/1973fa0811588dd0bb025fdc99345cdb887b3b52/src/java.base/share/classes/java/util/concurrent/ExecutorService.java#L269).

-To Kotlin, this means that the type argument *can* be nullable but need not be so.
+To Kotlin, this [has no effect][KT-40498].
+That means that the type argument *can* be nullable but need not be so.

 While Checker Framework users do sometimes want `Foo<@Nullable ?>`, we commonly see them use it in places where `Foo<?>` would also be correct and would be more